ibm-cloud-docs/loadbalancer-service/monitoring-metrics.md

 * The {{site.data.keyword.mon_full_notm}} Monitor API token
 * The endpoint of your IBM Cloud Monitoring {{site.data.keyword.mon_full_notm}} instance

-To collect this information and start working with your {{site.data.keyword.mon_full_notm}} instance using the metric query API, follow these steps:
+To collect this information and start working with your {{site.data.keyword.mon_full_notm}} instance by using the metric query API, follow these steps:

 1. Access the [Monitoring home page](https://cloud.ibm.com/observe/monitoring), and click **View {{site.data.keyword.mon_full_notm}}** next to the instance you want to work with.
 After the {{site.data.keyword.mon_full_notm}} dashboard shows, select your Account Profile icon on the left sidebar, then select **Settings**.
 Your account settings display.